phadke555/mcorec_baseline/docs/data.md

 - `speakers/`: This directory contains subdirectories for each individual target participant (e.g., `spk_0, spk_1, ... spk_N`) who needs to be processed in the session.

 - `central_crops/`: This folder contains data derived from the `central_video.mp4` specifically for a speaker.
-It contains multiple tracks, all from the same speaker but in different timeline (depend on how the speaker's face been recorded)
+It contains multiple tracks, all from the same speaker but in different timelines.
+The multiple tracks exist because face recognition is performed first to detect and track faces throughout the video.
+In some cases, frames may be miss-predicted during face recognition, causing the speaker's face tracking to be split into separate temporal segments, resulting in multiple tracks (where `xx` represents the track number: 00, 01, 02, etc.).
-  - `track_xx.mp4`: These are 96x96 face crop videos of the speaker.
+  - `track_xx.mp4`: These are 224x224 face crop videos of the speaker, where `xx` is the track number.
+Technical specifications:
+    - Video: H264 (MPEG-4 AVC), 224x224 resolution, 25fps
+    - Audio: MPEG AAC Audio (mp4a), 16kHz sample rate, 32 bits per sample
   - `track_xx_bbox.json`: Stores bounding-box points.
 Each entry uses the frame number (as a string) to map to a bounding box specification.
 Example:

     ```json